IngridAtMicrosoft/DocsContent/singlesource/ams/index.md

 ## Code snippets

-Code snippets are in language repositories.
+Code snippets are a way of showing how to do one thing at a time with the API.